rashmireddy/aws-util/README.md

 install_s3fs.pl
 ================
-This script takes 1 param, a aws.conf file which tells the name of the text file with list of hostnames on which s3fs should be installed.
+This script takes 1 param, aws.conf file which tells the name of the text file with list of hostnames on which s3fs should be installed.
 The script will scp install_s3fs.sh file to the remote host which does the installation.

 ```
 $ ./install_s3fs.pl aws.conf